nanoc/nanoc.app/content/docs/1-introduction.md

 Because nanoc does not run on the server itself, there is no way to exploit nanoc or Ruby, one way or another, in order to hack the site.
 Most CMSes do run on the server, which certainly does makes them a target for attacks.

 Using nanoc is not a guarantee that your site will be unhackable, though.
-If your FTP account has a weak password, then you're asking for trouble.
+If your FTP account has a weak password, then you’re asking for trouble.
 With nanoc you can still output dynamic files, such as PHP ones, and these pages could still be the cause of security issues.

 ### Previewable

 nanoc takes the pressure off going live.

 When making changes to a live site, there is always the possibility that something will go wrong.
-Perhaps a typo in a SQL statement, a `div` that wasn't closed, etc. Whatever the reason is, visitors will temporarily see a site that is broken in some way.
+Perhaps a typo in a SQL statement, a `div` that wasn’t closed, etc. Whatever the reason is, visitors will temporarily see a site that is broken in some way.

 When nanoc compiles a site, the compiled site goes into the `output` directory on the local computer.
 You can check every single page to make sure their contents are correct before uploading the site to the live server.
-That way, you're sure that nothing ever breaks.
+That way, you’re sure that nothing ever breaks.

 ### Versionable

 The source files for a nanoc site are stored as flat text files by default.
 This means that you can easily store the site in a versioned repository (Subversion, Mercurial, git, darcs, Bazaar, etc.).

-Both the nanoc site and my personal web site, which are both built with nanoc, are versioned this way (they are publicly available from the nanoc repository--check the [Development](#development) section for details).
+Both the nanoc site and my personal web site, which are both built with nanoc, are versioned this way (they are publicly available from the nanoc repository—check the [Development](#development) section for details).

 ### Flexible

 A page in a nanoc site can have arbitrary metadata associated with it.
 This makes it quite easy to define custom page types.
 For example, you could create a blog post by setting the `kind` attribute to `article`, and then fetch all articles through `@items.select { |i| i[:kind] == 'article' }`.
 You can give a blog post tags, or you can give it an excerpt.
 Or, perhaps set `excerpt_length` and let nanoc generate the excerpt for you by taking a substring of the page content.

 It is also possible to add custom code to a nanoc site.
-Simply create a Ruby file in the `lib` directory, put a function in there, and it'll be available when the site gets compiled.
+Simply create a Ruby file in the `lib` directory, put a function in there, and it’ll be available when the site gets compiled.
 For example, this nanoc site has a `toc_for(item)` function for automatically generating the table of contents on the manual page.

 Development
 -----------

 nanoc uses Mercurial as its VCS, and the repositories are located [over here](http://projects.stoneship.org/hg/).
 There is a [repository for nanoc itself](http://projects.stoneship.org/hg/nanoc), and there are repositories for sample sites and plugins.
-If you have any patches to share, I'd be happy to accept them!
+If you have any patches to share, I’d be happy to accept them!